tristanlatr/WPWatcher/README.md

 ## Configuration

-The script **must read a configuration file to set mail server settings, WPScan path and arguments**.
-If no config file is found, mail server settings, WPScan path and arguments and other config values will have default values.
+The script **must read a configuration file to setup mail server settings and other otions**.

 Setup mail server settings and turn on `send_email_report` in the config file if you want to receive reports.